-Caprese Pasta Salad recipe is great for a summer grilling side dish and perfect for a picnic or BBQ.
+Caprese Pasta Salad recipe with tomatoes and mozzarella is great for a summer grilling side dish and perfect for a picnic or BBQ!

 I really love this recipe and the addition of garlic-infused oil.
 I am a huge garlic lover and I feel that just adds SO much to this recipe.
 Garlic power!

 What about your plans for the long Memorial Day weekend?
 Check out my post 12 Perfect Pasta Salads for more great ideas!